Get One of the Top 50 Plumbing Blogs Directly to Your Inbox!

 • Service and commercial laterals

 Commercial buildings that involve the preparation or handling of food have unique sewer issues.
 Sewer pipes can become clogged due to a buildup of sludge or grease on the inside of the pipes.
-While blockages can be caused by a lack of maintenance and not necessarily a breakage in any property, it occurs more frequently in food service facilities as the use of grease, vegetable matter, and other foodstuffs that go down the drains can cause blockages.
+While blockages can be caused by a lack of maintenance and not necessarily a breakage in any property, they occur more frequently in food service facilities as the use of grease, vegetable matter, and other foodstuffs that go down the drains can cause blockages.

-If your sewer pipes are clogged due to these types of issues, pressure washing (hydro jetting) the sewer lines can eliminate the problem by removing blockages caused by grease, hair, cooking waste, food oil, fibrous food materials, and tree roots.
+If your sewer pipes are clogged due to these types of issues, pressure washing (hydrojetting) the sewer lines can eliminate the problem by removing blockages caused by grease, hair, cooking waste, food oil, fibrous food materials, and tree roots.
 When this service is performed on an annual basis, you should be able to operate your business free of the threat of your plumbing backing up and risking issues with the health department.

 Grease traps are another big offender in commercial kitchens and need to be a part of your annual preventative maintenance schedule.
 An inspection with a sewer camera will give you a clear picture of the condition of your pipes.